Robert Evans

 Charles Evans, selling women's apparel.
 In 1956, while on a business trip, he was by chance spotted by actress Norma Shearer, who thought he would be right to play the role of her late husband Irving Thalberg in Man of a Thousand Faces (1957).
 Thus he began a brief film acting career.
 In 1962, Evans went into film producing instead, using his accumulated wealth from the clothing business, and began a meteoric rise in the industry.
 He was made head of Paramount Pictures in 1967.
 While there, he improved the ailing Paramount's fortunes through a string of commercially and critically acclaimed films.
 In 1974, he stepped down to produce films on his own.

 In 1980, Evans's career, and life, took a downturn after he pled guilty to cocaine trafficking.
 Over the next 12 years, he produced only two films, both financial flops: The Cotton Club (1984) and the Chinatown sequel The Two Jakes (1990).
-In 1993, he produced films on a more regular basis, with a mixed track record that included both flops (such as Jade in 1995) and hits (such as How to Lose a Guy in 10 Days in 2003, his final film credit).
+From 1993 onward he produced films on a more regular basis, with a mixed track record that included both flops (such as Jade in 1995) and hits (such as How to Lose a Guy in 10 Days in 2003, his final film credit).